keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 I severely took for granted the uptime that a third party service could give me.
 It’s making me rethink what the total cost of what third party hosting actually looks like, not only in terms of dollars and nebulous ideals, but more importantly in terms of peace of mind.
 Terms such as _will the promotion committee be able to see that writeup I referred them to?_ I would absolutely benefit from hosting my website from my _bastion server_ instead, but perhaps after I reread `linode`'s service agreements to allay my confounding mind.

 Regarding nebulous ideals, Copilot makes a very strong case for treating [data as a form of labor](https://www.brookings.edu/blog/techtank/2018/02/21/should-we-treat-data-as-labor-lets-open-up-the-discussion/).
 At the time of this writing, Wed Dec 8, 2021, Copilot is in technical review and accessible via waitlist.
-I can't find any mention of licensing cost, or whether there will be a distinction beetween paid and community editions.
+I can't find any mention of licensing cost, or whether there will be a distinction between paid and community editions.
 If Copilot is available as an exclusively free service, then I believe it stands as an excellent reinvestment back into the community and profession as a whole.
 If someone is paying for Copilot, then we are collectively exploited within some legally-accepted gray area, because we agreed to be.[^tos]

 ## Stepping back